 - 16 to 17 year olds increases from £4.55 to £4.62 per hour

 - apprentices increases from £3.15 to £4.30 per hour

 Home working allowance

-The maximum flat rate Income Tax deduction available to employees to cover additional household expenses will increase from £4 to £6 per week where they work at home under homeworking arrangements from 6 April 2020.
+The maximum flat rate Income Tax deduction available to employees to cover additional household expenses will remain at £6 per week where they work at home under homeworking arrangements from 6 April 2021.